 Within a given fiscal year (July 1 – May 31), if total funds are not awarded for each semester, the funds could be rolled over to subsequent semester to award more funds as needed as long as no more than 9 research assistants are funded in a given fiscal year.
 Funds cannot be rolled over to a subsequent fiscal year.

 A faculty member must apply each semester for a research assistant regardless of whether it is the same project and/or student or not.

 These funds are designed to support research assistants who have not yet been secured to conduct this work with a faculty member through academic credit.

-Applicants must be full-time Loyola faculty members (including full-time affiliates) in the social sciences.
+- Applicants must be full-time Loyola faculty members (including full-time teaching faculty) in the social sciences.

 Standards for Proposals